a3gz/ralvend/doc/BackEnd.md

   * Which products a customer has purchased (essential for redeliveries).
   * Anything that may be needed.
   * Product inventory.
 Manage products with a limited number of units for sale.

+## Endpoints

+`GET .../public/tools/keygen`
+Generate unique keys you can use for multiple purposes.
+Refresh the page as many times as you need to get new values every time.